 It Takes Two Babe

 Building Up Slowly and Defining Things ClearlyI encourage you to take things slowly.
 A lot of people haven't seen many conscious relationships if any, and you are unlikely to have a friend, business partner, or lover who has either.
 So you're going to have to spend a lot of time defining what you mean, starting with what it means to be in a conscious relationship.
-Here's my current definition (which will likely evolve for me as I grow and change in this life):
+Here's my current definition (which will likely evolve for me as I grow and change):

 - You will hold space for each other.
 Essentially, this means learning to listen without judgment and allow the other to have difficult moments without trying to fix or change them.